ManageIQ/manageiq-pods/README.md

 ## Troubleshooting
-Under normal circumstances the entire first time deployment process should take around ~10 minutes, indication of issues can be seen by examining events on deployment configs and pod logs.
+Under normal circumstances the entire first time deployment process should take around ~10 minutes, indication of issues can be seen by examination of the deployment events and pod logs.

 ### Re-trying a failed deployment